cdmckinley/splatspot-interface-java/journal.md

 10/2

 I'm getting closer to being caught up.
-I had to update JUnit for my project to support ordering my tests, as some tests were dependent on others' changes to the database.
+I had to update JUnit for my project to support ordering my tests, as some tests were dependent on others' changes to the database (***Edit from October 4th***: Do ***not*** try this in your own project.
+It's not a good practice).
 I still need to figure out ID generation, but I'm pretty much done otherwise.

 Resources:
 - The course website, YouTube channel,and Slack